General context, key principles and hot topics

 66 Are non-prosecution agreements or deferred prosecution agreements available in your jurisdiction for corporations?

-DPAs have been available in England and Wales (as a result of the Crime and Courts Act 2013) since 2014 as an alternative disposal for corporate offending.
+Deferred prosecution agreements (DPAs) have been available in England and Wales (as a result of the Crime and Courts Act 2013) since 2014 as an alternative disposal for corporate offending.
 DPAs are not currently available in Scotland, where a civil settlement regime applies, or in Northern Ireland.
-Non-prosecution agreements do not exist in the UK, although HMRC applies a published selective prosecution policy and so, in a range of situations, may pursue suspected wrongdoing by means of its civil powers, most specifically by the use of the ‘contractual disclosure facility’, which affords immunity from criminal action if full material disclosure is made within a civil enquiry and settlement into an individual (rather than body corporate).
+Non-prosecution agreements do not exist in the United Kingdom, although Her Majesty’s Revenue and Customs (HMRC) applies a published selective prosecution policy and so, in a range of situations, may pursue suspected wrongdoing by means of its civil powers, most specifically by the use of the ‘contractual disclosure facility’, which affords immunity from criminal action if full material disclosure is made within a civil enquiry and settlement into an individual (rather than body corporate).

-The SFO and CPS have published a Code of Practice explaining the DPA process (the CPS rather than HMRC will determine the merits of seeking to agree a DPA in respect of domestic tax facilitation prosecutions).
+The Serious Fraud Office (SFO) and Crown Prosecution Service (CPS) have published a Code of Practice explaining the DPA process (the CPS rather than HMRC will determine the merits of seeking to agree a DPA in respect of domestic tax facilitation prosecutions).
 The SFO issued guidance in summer 2019 setting out factors amounting to co-operation with its investigations and, in October 2020, published a chapter from its handbook adding to the transparency around how it engages with companies when a DPA is in prospect.

 A prosecutor may invite, at its discretion, a corporate suspect into DPA negotiations if it determines that having identified the full extent of the offending, the evidential test has been satisfied and the public interest would benefit from a DPA.
 Until the Rolls-Royce case, the orthodox view was that a corporate will only be invited to negotiations when a self-report has been made and the corporate has fully co-operated with the authority.
 Following Rolls-Royce, it is possible that a DPA may be negotiated in wider circumstances, including when there has been no self-report but subsequent extraordinary co-operation by a corporate with the law enforcement authority.